 This also means that you’ll need to be extra careful when reaching into drawers and cabinets that you don’t use on a daily basis.
 We don’t say this to scare you, but simply to point out that in conjunction with the application of the insecticide you should also conduct a thorough indoors cleaning of your whole living and storage space.
 Empty every single drawer, cabinet, and wardrobe, be extra careful while doing so not to accidentally stumble upon a scorpion, and clean everything meticulously.

-When the product needs to be diluted, do so in the exact quantities and ration that are mentioned on its label.
+- When the product needs to be diluted, do so in the exact quantities and ration that are mentioned on its label.
 Diluting an insecticide too much can make it ineffective, while not diluting it enough can make it too toxic for your home.

-Reapply the product frequently.
+- Reapply the product frequently.
 This depends on the exact type of product, but most insecticides need to be reapplied a couple of times for their full effect to kick in, as well as be applied once again after their period of effectiveness expires.
 A common mistake a lot of homeowners make is applying their insecticide of choice once around their home and then forgetting about it.

-Keep the insecticide away from direct skin contact.
+- Keep the insecticide away from direct skin contact.
 Be very careful when handling insecticides, even if they are not all that toxic.
 Always use rubber gloves and a face mask, as well as a protective apron.
 Also, keep yourself, your kids, and your pets away from the treated areas until they dry off properly.
 Different insecticides can take different time to dry off completely, so be careful.

-Make sure you apply the insecticide in the right locations.
+- Make sure you apply the insecticide in the right locations.
 Pouring toxic insecticide in the middle of your kitchen or living room is obviously not just a bad idea, but also bound to be ineffective.
 When applying a preventive insecticide with strong residual effects, start from the outside of your home and property.
 Apply them in the ground next to your home’s walls, as well as on the walls themselves for at least one-foot height.
 Make sure to cover everything carefully, and pay extra attention to the edges of windows, pipes, AC installations, drains, and other such places that scorpions can use as entrances to your home.
 Spray extra rigorously every crack, crevice, and nook you see on your wall.

 - Focus on non-porous surfaces if you can.
 A lot of scorpion insecticides, including quite a few of the otherwise good ones, work less effectively when applied to porous surfaces.
 That’s because such surfaces absorb too much of the poison, as well as allow the insects to walk over them without coming in contact with the whole surface.
 Instead, treating non-porous surfaces drastically increases the effectiveness of the insecticide.

-Scorpion proof your home and property.
+- Scorpion proof your home and property.
 In addition to using an insecticide, there are a lot of other things you can do for your home and property to make them safer against scorpion invaders.
 The first and probably most obvious thing is to seal off all or most possible entrances for the unwanted bugs.
 All cracks, crevices, and nooks in your walls need to be sealed off completely.
 All smaller openings around doors, windows, AC units, drain pipes, and other such places should either be well sealed off or stuffed with as much insecticide as they can handle.

-Additionally, making the yard or property around your home more scorpion un-friendly is always smart.
+- Additionally, making the yard or property around your home more scorpion un-friendly is always smart.
 Scorpions like to dwell in high grass or underwood, stone or debris, as this makes them safer from the sun, as well as from you.
 So, your next step should be to remove all bricks, trash, stones, wooden logs, boards, and other debris from around your home.
 After that, remember to keep your grass well mowed at all times.
 Also, and this should go without saying but – don’t ever leave shoes, towels or other pieces of cloth outside, and always wear shoes when you go out.

-Deprive scorpions of their food source.
-Scorpions don’t enter our homes because they like the ambiance, they do so in search for food.
+- Deprive scorpions of their food source.
+Scorpions don’t enter our homes because they like the ambiance, they do so to search for food.
 Scorpions are carnivorous and eat other insects, which is technically their best feature.
 Additionally, it also means that it’s in your best interest to remove their food source from your home anyway.
 This includes cleaning your home from all insects such as cockroaches, crickets, ants, moths, fleas, and ticks so that scorpions are not incentivized to enter at all.
 Of course, this won’t deal with the whole problem, but it’s a good additional step to take.